Public International Law with Human Rights, Second Cycle, 15 Credits

 When is the course offered?

-Prerequisites: 180 credits at the first level of which 90 credits with increasing depth within law, or successful completion of the first level, 180 credits, within the Law Programme.
+Prerequisites: 180 credits at the first level of which 90 credits with increasing depth within law, including 5 credits in Public International Law.
+Alternatively, 180 credits at the first level in a Law Programme.
 Additional requirements: English Course 6/English Course B.

 Selection: Academic points